 Next, CO₂ is captured from the air and combined with the green hydrogen to produce synthetic methanol: The basis for climate-neutral fuels like e-diesel, e-gasoline or e-kerosene, that can be used to power cars, trucks, ships or aircrafts.

 In a third process step, approximately 40% of the methanol is then converted into synthetic gasoline.

-Siemens Energy is co-developer of the Haru Oni project and is also responsible for the technical concept of the plant.
+Siemens Energy is co-developer of the Haru Oni project of our customer HIF and is also responsible for the technical concept of the plant.
 This means we’re closely involved through each step of value chain and project phase - from power generation with wind turbines to the production of green hydrogen and its conversion into synthetic fuel.

 However, it is only by collaboration with our international partners and the funding of the German Gouvernment and Energy that we can bring this project to life.

 The project is co-funded by the German Federal Ministry of Economics and Energy with approximately 8 million euros.

 It is used in large quantities (more than 98 Mt in 2019), primarily as a feedstock for chemicals (80%) and in smaller volumes as an energy carrier (20%).
 It becomes sustainable or ”green” when it is produced from renewable hydrogen of either biological (bio-methanol) or electrochemical origin (e-Methanol) and CO₂.